kdha200501/mpd-avr-client/readme.md

-Also follow this [link](https://github.com/kdha200501/mpd-avr-client/blob/master/daemon.md) to see example
+Also follow this [link](https://github.com/kdha200501/mpd-avr-client/blob/master/daemon.md) to see an example